ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.
 So we build our routes on the left hand side.

+The following diagram demonstrates how you can create a subnet that uses resources in a telecommunication carrier network at a specific location.
+You create a VPC in the Region.
+For resources that need to be within the telecommunication carrier network, you opt in to the Wavelength Zone, and then create resources in the Wavelength Zone.

 ![Carrier Gateway](https://docs.aws.amazon.com/wavelength/latest/developerguide/images/aws-wz.png)